Max Marnau MBACP (Accred)

 - people suffering from anxiety, depression or low self-esteem

 - people experiencing the effects of trauma and abuse, including dissociative episodes

 - people who have lost someone important to them, recently or many years ago, by death, disappearance or separation

 - older people, including those with a diagnosis of dementia or other degenerative disease, and their carers

-- people discovering or questioning their faith/spirituality, or have suffered spiritual abuse, whether in cults or in mainstream religious organisations.
+- people who are discovering or questioning their faith/spirituality, or who have suffered spiritual abuse, whether in cults or in mainstream religious organisations.